FireChickenProductivity/CorrectionChicken/README.md

 `replace` makes the correction without saving it, and `replace save` makes and saves the correction.

 For convenience, a single word correction can be done with `spelling (word number) (letters)` or `wording (word number) (word)`.

+## Convenience Commands for Common Misrecognition Patterns
+`trim (word number)` removes the last letter of the word.
+This is useful for situations where a word gets misrecognized as having an extra d or s at the end, such as an getting mis recognized as and.

+`chop (word number)` removes the last 2 letters of the word.

+`eddy (word number)` makes the specified word end with "ed".

+`plural (word number)` makes the specified word end with "s".

+`dual (word number)` makes the specified word end with "es".

+`remove (token number)` removes the specified token from the text.